 — in other words, the test should be successful regardless of the

-dummy value that you choose.
-The test for the second problem is easier,
+that we don’t get any error.)
+The test for the third problem is easier,

 just show an expression that would fail to evaluate properly if we